fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Wednesday
 - Sara Maza, _Thinking about History_, Ch.
 3: The History of What?, 83--117 (whole chapter).

+{% include alert.html class='danger' title='Reading Reflection' text="
+As Maza explains, history has traditionally been about people, but more recently it's been about a lot of other stuff.
+Two questions:
+- What kinds of things have historians started to study and what did they think they could tell us that "traditional" histories could not?
+BRIEFLY, which examples did you think were most interesting?
+- Use the last few chapters of Popkin in addition to this Chapter to explain how interests in some of the new things that you mentioned in part 1 came to be.
+How were they part of broader historiographical change?
+"%}

 ### Friday
 - Sara Maza, _Thinking about History_, Ch.
 4: How is History Produced?, 118--156 (whole chapter).

+{% include alert.html class='danger' title='Reading Reflection' text="
+- What are the key similarities between academic and popular/public history?
+What are the key differences?
+- Explain how heritage is history's opposite.
+Explain how it isn't.
+- Joining the last two sections: How are archives transformed into history?
+How can very different historical interpretations come from the same sources?
+"%}

 ## Week 8 (Mar 8--12)
 TBA